-56. Finally, when it is established that the Beneficiary has not correctly followed the (technical and/or legal) requirements associated to the eligibility to connect to the Network or to a Service, has the right, next to claiming damages depending on the case, to terminate the Contract and/or Agreement.
+56. Finally, when it is established that the Beneficiary has not correctly followed the (technical and/or legal) requirements associated to the eligibility to connect to the Wyre Network or to a Service, Wyre has the right, next to claiming damages depending on the case, to terminate the Contract and/or Agreement.
 In that cases the articles mentioned under “Termination for cause” will be applicable.